levon003/wiki-ores-feedback/audit_web_client/README.md

 ### Prepare for development
  - Install `node` and `yarn` (`npm install -g yarn`)
  - From this directory (`audit_web_client`), run `npm install`.
+ - We use the [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), generally speaking.
+No specific naming guidance for the branches, but `feature/<feature_name>` is a good choice.

+#### Backend set-up

  - To use the backend, you'll need the production database credentials.
    - Ask Zach for the replica.my.cnf file you need.
- - We use the [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), generally speaking.
-No specific naming guidance for the branches, but `feature/<feature_name>` is a good choice.
+   - Place the replica.my.cnf file in this directory (wiki-ores-feedback/audit_web_client) on your development system.
+ - You need to install the Python requirements listed at `flask/requirements.txt`
+   - Run `pip install -r flask/requirements.txt`
+   - Most likely, `mysqlclient` installation will fail.
+     - Follow installation instructions here: https://pypi.org/project/mysqlclient/
+       - Note: you only NEED the client connectors, but installing the full server package on your OS is fine as well. e.g. on Mac I ran `brew install mysql`.
+     - For Windows installations, see [this StackOverflow post](https://stackoverflow.com/questions/51146117/installing-mysqlclient-in-python-3-6-in-windows).
+     - See relevant SQLAlchemy documentation [here](https://docs.sqlalchemy.org/en/14/dialects/mysql.html#module-sqlalchemy.dialects.mysql.mysqldb).
+     - It would not be that challenging to change from a mysqlclient dependency to a mysqlclient OR PyMySql dependency, so let me know if you have a lot of issues installing mysqlclient.

 ### Developing